 - A suspicion that a partner is unfaithful, with no reason to believe it

 Compulsive habits include the number of workers.
 Few are described here.

-- Doing a task in a specific order.
+- Doing a certain work again and again.
 Every time or certain “good number” of times

 - Needing to count things like steps and bottles.

 - Fear of touching doorknobs, and using public toilets, or shaking hands.